ropelletier/ScoreBoard/PRIVACY_POLICY.md

 ## Contact Us

-If you have any questions or concerns about our Privacy Policy, please contact us at [support.scoreboard@icloud.com](mailto:support.scoreboard@icloud.com)
+If you have any questions or concerns about our Privacy Policy, please [contact us](https://kopsap4ik.github.io/ScoreBoard/support.html)